 Unlike other versions of Android that are named after desserts, this one is just known by its version number – Android 12.
 Like Android 11, Android 12 brings a lot of new features including redesigned widgets, a new design language, a Privacy dashboard, and much more.

-In a word, Android Q comes with many improved features that make Android devices more desirable to use.
-Can’t wait to update your Android phone/tablet to the latest Android version?
-This write-up aims to show you how to check the version of Android OS your device is running, and how to update Android version.
+Can’t wait to update your Android phone/tablet to the latest Android 12?
+This write-up aims to show you how to check the version of Android OS your device is running, as well as how to update Android version.
 Read on and check out.

 How to Check Your Current Android Version

-Way 1: How to Update Android Version via System Update
+Way 1: How to Update Android via System Update

 - Connect your Android device to a Wi-Fi network and go to Settings.